ocsf/ocsf-docs/Understanding OCSF.md

 # Understanding the Open Cybersecurity Schema Framework

 Author: Paul Agbabian

-Date: August 2022
+Date: October 2022

 Status: RFC

-Version: 1.8
+Version: 1.9

 ## Introduction to the Framework and Schema